 We are pleased to announce the hands-on school “Many-body response functions in the QUESTAAL code”.
 It will take place 21-25 May 2018, at Daresbury Laboratory, U.K. The course starts on 21st at 9 am and finishes on 25th at 4:30 pm.
 A fee of £50 applies.
 All local expenses (food, accommodation, & conference dinner) will be covered by the organisers.

 For further information about the school, to download the Questaal package, or if you need a visa letter, please send queries to Laurie van Schilfgaarde at firstname.lastname@example.org.

 This is an opportunity for young researchers to learn about advanced electronic structure and how to use the Questaal Suite.
 This workshop will be of interest to lecturers, post-docs and 3rd year PhD students.
 Good knowledge of solid state physics, including some background in many-body physics, experience in running DFT codes.

+Questaal is an all-electron package for solids that solves for the electronic structure at different levels of theory, including Density Functional Theory (DFT), the Quasiparticle Self-Consistent GW approximation (QSGW), and Dynamical Mean Field Theory (DMFT).
+The basis set consists of generalized Linear Muffin Tin Orbitals, or a combination of these with augmented plane waves.
 Questaal also includes a number of extensions, such as modules to calculate transport properties, magnetic properties, optical properties, etc. There is an implementation of the coherent potential approximation, making it possible to address systems with chemical or spin disorder within the LDA.
 Questaal also has a principal layer Green’s technique to transport though nonperiodic, layered systems.
-Some of these extensions will be presented in the tutorials.

 For information regarding the hotel click here